lyuhiroyama/japanhostelreviews.com/README.md

 <!--⚠️ **Note:** This project is archived and has been taken offline. -->

 Welcome to Japan Hostel Reviews!
-The site is now archived, but still functional.
+The project is now archived, but the site is still functional.
 Please feel free to click around!

 When you visit, you’ll encounter a security verification page.
 Don’t worry—this is just a quick check to ensure the site is safe and secure.